 People need decent, affordable homes to raise their families and live healthy, productive lives.
 In simple terms, affordable workforce housing is housing for households whose income is less than 80% of the average median income.
-Unfortunately, living and working in Southern Middlesex County is becoming less and less affordable for many families.
+Unfortunately, living in the lower Connecticut River Valley and shoreline area is expensive.

 GET TO KNOW THE SBNTF:

 is the focus of a series of community conversations

 being held by the Shoreline Basic Needs Task Force.

 These discussions are held the first Thursday of each month, and the public is invited.

 Join us for the next community conversation.

 For more information call HOPE Partnership at (860)-388-9513

 Their three action groups focus on the fundamental issues that many of our citizens face on a day to day basis: hunger, wage, and housing.